SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/message-center.md

 The purpose of the messaging center is only to see and read existing issues that involve you, and support tickets related to your applications.

-When you click a ticket Id, a new browser tab navigates to the SuperOffice Customer Center with that ticket id.
+When you click a ticket ID, a new browser tab navigates to the SuperOffice Customer Center with that ticket ID.

 > [!WARNING]
 > You must be authenticated to immediately see the ticket in the SuperOffice Customer Center site, otherwise you will have to sign-in.